 Other Closed-End Investment Company Securities: The Fund invests in the securities of other closed-end investment companies.
-Investing in other closed-end investment companies involves substantially the same risks as investing directly in the underlying instruments, but the total return on such investments at the investment company level may be reduced by the operating expenses and fees of such other closed-end investment company in which the Fund invests will be achieved.
+Investing in other closed-end investment companies involves substantially the same risks as investing directly in the underlying instruments, but the total return on such investments at the investment company level may be reduced by the operating expenses and fees of such other closed-end investment companies, including advisory fees.
+There can be no assurance that the investment objective of any investment company in which the Fund invests will be achieved.
 Closed-end investment companies are subject to the risks of investing in the underlying securities.
 The Fund, as a holder of the securities of another closed-end investment company, will bear its pro rata portion of the closed-end investment company's expenses, including advisory fees.
 These expenses are in addition to the direct expenses of the Fund's own operations.
 To the extent the Fund invests a portion of its assets in investment company securities, those assets will be subject to the risks of the purchased investment company's portfolio securities, and a stockholder in the Fund will bear not only his proportionate share of the expenses of the Fund, but also, indirectly, the expenses of the purchased investment company.
 The market price of a closed-end investment company fluctuates and may be either higher or lower than the NAV of such closed-end investment company.